 In 1961, he took his band on a sixteen-week international tour, performing eighty-eight concerts in eight countries.
 His bands also presented annual concerts in the United States, appearing in thirty states.
-In 1971, his final tour took him and his band to Europe, with appearances in England, with a concert in New Yach's Comparis Hall

-Germany, France and Italy, concluding with a concert in New York's Carnegie Hall.
+In 1971, his final tour took him and his band to Europe, with appearances in England, Germany, France and Italy, concluding with a concert in New York's Carnegie Hall.